- Grammar Test

 Marc and Lila Rosenweig Scholarship: Marc Rosenweig is a 1971 graduate and an award winning broadcast journalist, and longtime network and syndicated programming manager, working for NBC and King World Production among others.
 This scholarship was established by Marc and his wife Lila.

-Scripps School of Journalism Scholarships: Various one-time gifts to the Scripps School from alumni and professionals fund $500 scholarships.
+Scripps School of Journalism Scholarships: Various one-time gifts to the Scripps School from alumni and professionals fund scholarships for all journalism majors.

 Guido Stempel Scholarship: Distinguished Professor Emeritus Guido Stempel established this scholarship to recognize outstanding journalism students.
 Dr. Stempel joined the Scripps faculty in 1965 and has been recognized for his teaching, mentorship and research with nearly every award in the field of Communication.